dongzhuoer/Gao/readme.md

 2. run [pipeline](pipeline.sh)
 3. [summary](summary.R) result in R

 Some files are deposited at [netdisk](https://cloud.tsinghua.edu.cn/d/77f24dbc3f0048afbcf5/).
+By the way, legacy documentation (such as `blastp`) at <http://nebc.nerc.ac.uk/bioinformatics/documentation/>.